xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/product_variants.md

 ## Managing product variants

-To use product variants in your store, you will need to install the module **Product variants** by X-Cart team.
-For installation instructions, see {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.
+To use product variants in your store, you will need to install the addon **Product variants** by X-Cart team.
+For installation instructions, see {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-As a result, you should have the module **Product variants** listed in your store's Enabled modules section (**Addons** > **Enabled modules**).
+As a result, you should have the addon **Product variants** listed in your store's Installed Addons section (**My addons**).
 Make sure it is enabled:

 ![]({{site.baseurl}}/attachments/7504786/8719378.png)

 {% note info %}
-Please do mind that product variant will override the [price and weight modifiers](https://kb.x-cart.com/product_classes_and_attributes/managing_attribute_values.html#price-and-weight-modifiers "Product variants") if they are set up.
-So you can't have both used at the same time.
+Please be aware that product variants will override [price and weight modifiers](https://kb.x-cart.com/product_classes_and_attributes/managing_attribute_values.html#price-and-weight-modifiers "Product variants") if they have been set up.
+You cannot use both at the same time.
 {% endnote %}

 To configure product variants for a product: